focustense/StardewFishingSea/README.md

 ### Improved Bubbles

 > *"Ah, the exact center of the Atlantic Ocean.
 This seems the logical place for fish to congregate!"*
 >     -- Prof. Hubert J. Farnsworth

 [Fishing bubbles](https://stardewvalleywiki.com/Fishing#Bubbles), internally called "splash points", cause fish to bite 4 times faster.
-This is immensely useful in the early game, when you cannot use spinners and might not have access to high-quality bait (or any bait at all), and when you are trying to level-up your fishing skill.
+This is immensely useful in the early game, when you cannot use spinners and may not have access to high-quality bait (or any bait at all), and when you are trying to level-up your fishing skill.
 However, the location and duration of these splash points is randomized, and to maximize catches/profits, you must consider whether the extra catches from one will be worth the time to walk back and forth and possibly have lower-quality catches.

 This is all fine and good, but the game gives no indication of how long any spot will last; there might be less than an hour left, and it's gone by the time you get there.
 On the other hand, a "lucky" spot could last half a day or even more.
 This information is 100% predetermined and can be easily viewed in tools like the [Map Predictor](https://www.nexusmods.com/stardewvalley/mods/6614), but without using offline tools and/or restarting the day several times, there was no way to clearly visualize this within the game and make smart tactical decisions -- until now.